 This article is set out to help you achieve just that.
 It highlights a variety of goals in life in different areas such as health, finance and creativity that will help guide you toward fulfilling your own potential.

+Then you can decide what goals to set for yourself.
 With 23 different goals, it is intended for you to take your favourites and run with them:

 Personal Goals in Life: